About > Our Story

 Created by REDF and the City of Los Angeles Workforce Development Board, LA:RISE is a unique collaboration uniting the city’s Workforce Development System with nonprofit social enterprises and for-profit employers to improve outcomes for people striving to overcome employment barriers.

-With backing from a $7 million Social Innovation Fund (SIF) grant, REDF announced our first national portfolio; expanded the national reach of our advisory services; increased our funding of high-performing social enterprises across the U.S.; and built partnerships with businesses, philanthropy, human services, and government.
+With backing from an additional $7 million Social Innovation Fund (SIF) grant, REDF announced its first national portfolio; expanded the national reach of its advisory services; increased funding of high-performing social enterprises across the U.S.; and built partnerships with businesses, philanthropy, human services, and government.

-REDF launched the first of its kind Accelerator program, specifically designed for early-stage employment-focused social enterprise leaders to grow their businesses and create more opportunity in their communities
+REDF launched the first of its kind Accelerator program, specifically designed for the leaders of early-stage employment social enterprises to help them grow their businesses and create more opportunity in their communities

-REDF receives largest single foundation grant, partnering with Citi Foundation to expand the social enterprise model across the U.S.
+REDF receives largest single foundation grant to date of $2.5 million, partnering with Citi Foundation to expand the social enterprise model across the U.S.